I have seen

 To understand

 why, needs a little information on the characteristics of glass.
-Glass is a good insulator.
-It is a poor transmitter of heat.
-Therefore, glass behaves better with a moderate
+Glass is a good insulator, and therefore a poor transmitter of heat.
+Glass behaves better with a moderate

 steady input of heat to ensure it is distributed evenly throughout the glass.
 To advance the temperature quickly during the